The world of supplementation is an industry that is constantly under fire from both experts and consumers, and most of

 These effects contribute is a highly significant way to hockey performance.

 In my opinion, carbohydrates in a large water solution should be had during games instead of water, and also of course during resistance training.
-Many teams have just water on the bench and that’s ok, but if you can have your own mix on board you would be doing yourself a performance and recovery favor.
+Many teams have just water on the bench and that’s ok, but if you can have your own mix on board you would be doing yourself a major performance and recovery favor.

 It’s important to note that you shouldn’t overdo your carbohydrate consumption, always test out how you feel with your mix in the gym before you try it during a game simply due to potential G.I. distress.